Paying for It: Notes and appendices

 The book comes with a 50-page text section, including a bibliography, footnotes and an appendix in 23 parts that argues for a system in which "paying for sex is preferable to romance-based methods".
-It includes some commentary by his friend and fellow cartoonist Seth, who disagrees with Brown's position and accuses him of having no emotions, but then goes on to say, "The funny thing about Chester is that out of all the men I know he’s quite possibly the one I think would make the most considerate boyfriend or husband for a woman...and yet he is the one who picked the whoring."
+It includes some commentary by his friend and fellow cartoonist Seth, who disagrees with Brown's position and accuses him of having no emotions, but then goes on to say, "The funny thing about Chester is that out of all the men I know he's quite possibly the one I think would make the most considerate boyfriend or husband for a woman...and yet he is the one who picked the whoring."

 The appendices underscore the book's "political undercurrent", motivated by people's prejudices against those who buy and sell sex.
 Brown says he wanted a book that presented the john's side of things, as he does not see himself as an "evil monster", and wants people to understand his perspective.

-Brown says he doesn't expect every reader to read through all of the text portions of the book, and that he himself rarely reads the notes or appendices in the books he reads.
+Brown says he does not expect every reader to read through all of the text portions of the book, and that he himself rarely reads the notes or appendices in the books he reads.
 He said, "I wanted the material to be there for anyone who wanted a bit of background or to know what I thought about a particular subject in more depth."

 Political background

 Brown is a libertarian and ran as the Libertarian Party of Canada candidate for the Trinity-Spadina riding in the Canadian federal elections of 2008 and 2011.
 Brown takes the position throughout the book and its lengthy appendix that prostitution should be decriminalized, and as a libertarian insists the sex trade should not be regulated by the government.

 The book was on the verge of completion when Ontario judge Susan Himel struck down several prostitution-related laws in September 2010, which was to be appealed by the government of Canada in June 2011.
 "I was wishing that the book was out at that point,[...b]ut I hope it becomes influential enough to become part of the debate," Brown said.

 The book's release party was on May 1, 2011, the day before the Canadian federal election of that year, in which Brown was running as the Libertarian Party of Canada candidate for the Trinity-Spadina riding.
 The election was called early after a motion of no confidence on March 25 resulted in the dissolution of Parliament.
-"Initially, I was a bit annoyed by the timing of the election," Brown said, "but it might turn out to be a good thing that I’m getting publicity at this time."
+"Initially, I was a bit annoyed by the timing of the election," Brown said, "but it might turn out to be a good thing that I'm getting publicity at this time."
 Brown came fifth in his riding with 454 votes, losing to incumbent Olivia Chow.